galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

   namespace: kube-system
 EOF
 ```
 Install WebLogic Operator, The operator’s Helm chart is located in the kubernetes/charts/weblogic-operator directory.
+Please check helm version first if you are using Azure Cloud Shell, and run the corresponding command.
 ```
 # get helm version
 helm version